-Based on the results observed in the modelling, a landfill gas management system to control gas emissions is justified.
+Based on the results observed in the modelling, a passive landfill gas management system to control gas emissions is justified.
 Therefore, a staged approach to the development of the site's gas extraction system is recommended.
 This approach will involve the following steps:

-- Step one: A detailed preliminary design of an appropriate landfill gas management system should be completed by a landfill gas company or engineer before the first stage is completed, as some infrastructure is likely to be installed prior to capping. - Step two: Installation of gas vents finished with 'whirly birds' for passive venting as part of capping of stage 1 (Pyramid area). - Step three: Once the first stage of the landfill is capped and the passive vents have been installed, a gas field analysis should be completed to determine the quantity and quality of the landfill gas (LFG) emissions. - Step four: Assess the actual quantity and quality of LFG emissions, as opposed to the modelled outcomes, to define the final design of an appropriate landfill gas management system.
-Actual emissions may require the installation of an active landfill gas extraction system to process landfill gas via flaring or biofilter scrubbing.
+- Step one: A detailed preliminary design of an appropriate landfill gas management system should be completed by a landfill gas company or engineer before the first stage is completed, to determine the most appropriate LFG management system. - Step two: Installation of the recommended LFG system as part of capping of stage 1 (Pyramid area). - Step three: Once the first stage of the landfill is capped and the passive vents have been installed, a gas field analysis should be completed to determine the quantity and quality of the landfill gas (LFG) emissions. - Step four: Assess the actual quantity and quality of LFG emissions, as opposed to the modelled outcomes, to define the final design of an appropriate landfill gas management system.
+Actual emissions may require a modification 2 the initial LFG system.

-The LFG management system should be easy to use, construct and maintain and be made out of materials suitable for the local environmental conditions and be able to operate in corrosive environments.
+The LFG management system should be easy to use, construct and maintain and be made from materials suitable for the local environmental conditions and be able to operate in corrosive environments.